Egypt is home to a variety of interesting and unique snakes.

 This venomous species has a distinct appearance; its horn-like scales above its eyes give it its name.
 These “horns” serve as a defense mechanism, helping to deter potential predators.

 The Desert Horned Viper is well-adapted to its harsh desert habitat.
 Its coloration ranges from pale yellow to gray, allowing it to blend seamlessly into the sandy surroundings.
-It can grow up to 80 cm in length, making it a relatively small snake.
+The snake can grow up to 80 cm in length, making it relatively small.

 This snake is primarily nocturnal, hunting for prey during the cooler hours of the night.
 It mainly feeds on small rodents, lizards, and other desert-dwelling creatures.

-The Desert Horned Viper relies on its venom to immobilize and kill its prey.
+The Desert Horned Viper uses its venom to immobilize and kill its prey.

-Encountering a Desert Horned Viper in the wild can be dangerous, as it possesses venom that can cause severe pain and tissue damage.
+Encountering a Desert Horned Viper in the wild can be dangerous, as its venom can cause severe pain and tissue damage.

 It’s essential to exercise caution and maintain a safe distance if you happen to come across this snake.